-We will be running this tour three timed in 2019 all over long weekends.
-We cram alot into this long weekend as we take you on an exciting route through France, Belgium, Luxembourg and Germany.
+We will be running this tour four times in 2023 all over long weekends.
+We cram a lot into this long weekend as we take you on an exciting route through France, Belgium, Luxembourg and Germany.

 ride along the banks and through the vineyards of the Mosel.